Grace Curzon, Marchioness Curzon of Kedleston

-Grace Elvina Curzon, Marchioness Curzon of Kedleston, GBE (née Hinds, formerly Duggan; 14 April 1879 – 29 June 1958) was an American-born British marchioness and the second wife of George Curzon, former Viceroy of India.
+Grace Elvina Curzon, Marchioness Curzon of Kedleston, GBE (née Hinds, formerly Duggan; 14 April 1879 – 29 June 1958), was an American-born British marchioness and the second wife of George Curzon, former Viceroy of India.

 Early life

 Curzon was born Grace Elvina Hinds in 1879 in Decatur, Alabama, a daughter of Joseph Monroe Hinds (1842–1901), former U.S. Consul General to Brazil in Rio de Janeiro, and Lucia Annita Trillia (1851–1941), a former British subject from Montevideo, Uruguay.

 Grace grew up in a "great colonial mansion with 'banks of roses'", and although her father was a resident of Alabama, he fought with the Union Army as a captain of a cavalry company during the American Civil War.
 The family "had a flair for social life," travelling often and introducing Grace to the prominent people of the age, including U.S. President Grover Cleveland at the White House.

 Marriages and issue

 First marriage

-On 1 May 1902, she married her first husband, Alfredo Huberto Duggan (1875–1915), a first generation Irish Argentinian from Buenos Aires.
+On 1 May 1902, she married her first husband, Alfredo Huberto Duggan (1875–1915), a first generation Irish Argentine from Buenos Aires.
 In 1905, Duggan was appointed to the Argentine Legation in London where the family thereafter moved.
 Together, they were the parents of three children, two sons and a daughter: